rmupap/rmupap.github.io/admissions/application-analysis-process.md

 Admission to the Rocky Mountain University of Health Professions (RMUoHP) Physician Assistant (PA) program is highly competitive.
 Individuals who submit applications meeting the minimum qualifications as described on the [Application Requirements](/admissions/application-requirements) and [Prerequisite Courses](/admissions/prerequisite-courses) pages will have their applications scored on a 100-point scale.
 Program Admissions Committee (PAC) members consider multiple factors in the scoring process including:

-- perceived ability to successfully complete the RMUoHP PA educational program,
+- perceived ability to successfully complete the RMUoHP PA Program,
 - demonstrated communication and interpersonal skills,
 - emotional maturity and life experiences,
 - awareness of physician assistant roles and responsibilities, and